MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-assignment-overview.md

 |[Assign a policy package to a batch of users](assign-policy-packages.md#assign-a-policy-package-to-a-batch-of-users)|Assign multiple policies to a batch of users in your organization who have the same or similar roles.
 For example, assign the Education (Teacher) policy package to all teachers in your school using batch assignment to give them full access to chats, calling, and meetings.
 Assign the Education (Secondary school student) policy package to a batch of secondary students to limit certain capabilities such as private calling.|PowerShell cmdlets in the Teams PowerShell module|

 > [!NOTE]
-> To unassign custom policies, you can remove assignments in bulk for all individual users directly assigned to a policy.
+> To unassign policies, you can remove assignments in bulk for all users directly assigned to a policy.
 To learn more, read [Unassign policies in bulk](assign-policies-users-and-groups.md#unassign-policies-in-bulk).

 ## Set the global policies